tamertplink/omada-sdn/source/_build/html/_sources/introduction.rst.txt

 Introduction
 ============

-TP-Link Omada SDN is an easy-to-use business class corporate network system.
-The solution includes the controllers, wireless access points, managed switches, and business routers.
+TP-Link Omada SDN system is an easy-to-use business class corporate network system.
+It has a controller for discover, set up, and manage the Omada SDN devices.
+With the TP-Link Omada cloud directory service, and Omada mobile app, you can get instant notifications from your system and make immediate responses.
+Anytime and anywhere.
+The solution includes the network controller, wireless access point, network switche, and load balance VPN router.

 What is SDN?
 ------------